-CIPFA Financial Management Code - Self Assessment and Action Plan - Progress Update as at 26 June 2024
+CIPFA Financial Management Code - Self Assessment and Action Plan - Progress Update as at 25 June 2025

-FM Requirement What we are currently doing Areas for Development Ref 1.
-7 he responsibilities of the chief finance officer and leadership team A The leadership is able to demonstrate that the services provided by the IJB provide value for money The IJB has the following in place to ensure best value:- Regular reports to the IJB and the Performance & Audit Committee (PAC) in relation to financial performance Quarterly performance reports to PAC show progress against the 9 national outcomes The IJB has a Reserves Policy and application and creation of reserves is clearly set out in finance reports.
-All reports to the IJB and / or PAC requiring decisions are clear and include, where relevant:- June 2024: Savings progress is reported within financial reporting and the Recovery & Renewal Programme report all major change
+FM Ref Requirement What we are currently doing Areas for Development he responsibilities of the chief finance officer and leadership team A The leadership is able to demonstrate that the services provided by the IJB provide value for money The IJB has the following in place to ensure best value: Regular reports to the IJB and the Performance & Audit Committee (PAC) in relation to financial performance Quarterly performance reports to PAC show progress against the 9 national outcomes The IJB has a Reserves Policy and application and creation of reserves is clearly set out in finance reports.
+All reports to the IJB and / or PAC requiring decisions are clear and include, where relevant: June 2024: Savings progress is reported within financial reporting and the Recovery & Renewal Programme report all major change June 2025: As above, savings progress continues to be reported.
+The Recovery & Renewal Programme will be reviewed and closure report to the IJB with any open projects transferring to the Change & Improvement Programme being developed alongside the IJB new Chief Officer.
+This will be taken through the appropriate IJB governance.

 В The IJB complies with the CIPFA Statement on the Role of the Chief Finance Officer (CFO) in Local Government (2016) The CFO is a key member of the HSCP's Senior Management Team and is the IJB's Section 95 Officer.
 The CFO is actively involved in all material business decisions and offers challenge and influence on decisions made.
 This is evidenced through the CFO's attendance and participation at key business meetings such as the IJB and PAC pre-agendas and meetings, HSCP Management meetings, Savings, Recovery and Renewal programme board, Chief Officer biannual performance review meetings, national CFO executive and section meetings, attendance at partner strategic and operational meetings.
 The CFO champions the promotion and delivery of good financial management.
 This is reflected in the management structure within the organisation and the reporting of financial performance to all key management groups, including the Extended Senior Management Team and the Joint Staff Forum.
 The IJB's Financial Regulations clearly outlines the role and responsibilities of the CO, CFO and all budget holders in relation to financial management.
 The CFO is a professionally qualified accountant with significant experience as a CFO.
 The HSCP's finance team is suitably resourced and experienced in support of the CFO undertaking their role.
 Our Finance & Resources structure includes a Depute CFO post to support resilience and succession planning.
 Continue development opportunities for Depute CFO and continue to build on recent Finance service structure changes to move towards a fully integrated finance team.
-June 2024: development still planned, capacity constrained in 2023/24 due to staffing changes Governance and financial С The leadership team demonstrates in its actions and behaviours responsibility for The IJB and the HSCP management team have a clear commitment and shared vision to deliver the outcomes in our strategic plan 2022-25.
+June 2024: development still planned, capacity constrained in 2023/24 due to staffing changes June 2025: The Accountancy team of 5 FTE has been fully recruited, with the most recent appointment in May 2025, although workloads remain challenging.
+A development programme will be established and will build on previous plans.
+Sovernance and financial r С The leadership team demonstrates in its actions and behaviours responsibility for The IJB and the HSCP management team have a clear commitment and shared vision to deliver the outcomes in our strategic plan 2022-25.
 Continue to progress existing open audit recommendations and report new activity.
 June 2024: this is custom and practice and works well.